-Morphia is a wrapper around the Java driver for MongoDB.
-It acts as an ODM (Object Document Model) for MongoDB documents.
-Its original goal was to provide an easy mapping to POJO (Plain Old Java Objects).
-Nowadays, newer versions of the Java driver support this mapping out of the box.
-However, Morphia still has some features, such as referencing and annotation-based indexing, which can provide additional value.
+Morphia is a wrapper around the MongoDB Java driver.
+It acts as an ODM (Object Document Mapper) for MongoDB documents.
+It was originally created to provide an easy mapping from MongoDB documents to POJOs (Plain Old Java Objects), but the idiomatic the Java driver now supports this mapping out of the box.
+However, there are some features in Morphia like referencing and annotation-based indexing, which can provide additional value.

 This article will introduce Morphia and highlight some of the Morphia-specific features that it brings to the table.